TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 89/Psalms 89.28.md

 ---

-My lovingkindness will I keep for him for evermore; And my covenant shall stand fast with him.
+I will keep my loving kindness for him forevermore.
+My covenant will stand firm with him.